codaxy/cxjs/packages/vite-plugin-cx-scss-manifest/README.md

 - **Production build:** the full module graph is scanned, so all imports (including lazy routes) are detected.
 If the manifest changes during a build, the plugin emits a warning; run the build again to apply the changes.

+Importing a module records every manifest key that module provides, so the file also lists entries that have no styles of their own (e.g. `cx/widgets/Option` next to `cx/widgets/Select`).
+Those are harmless: the SCSS side only looks up the names it knows.

 Entries are only ever added, never removed — existing entries are re-read from the file on startup, so a dev session that visits only a few pages never shrinks the manifest.